asm-products/readraptor/README.md

 ### User callbacks

 Now, let's say you want to email users about content updates.
 Read Raptor let's you wait a minute and then only email the users that didn't see the content.
+The delay argument accepts strings such as "2h45m" or "1m", see http://golang.org/pkg/time/#ParseDuration for more.

 Register some content: